bigodrigo/PokedexReactProject/README.md

 ### What I learned

-- Working with Styled-Components was a harder task then I had anticipated, I'm more used to work with tailwind, sass or plain css, so some of the ideias I had needed some work-arounds;
+- Working with Styled-Components proved to be more challenging than I had initially anticipated.
+I am more familiar with Tailwind, Sass, or plain css, so some of my ideas required some workarounds.
-- I had worked with Context before, but when linking it with the Styled-Components and a Theme I needed to rethink the structure I had already done and that was an interesting removal of my confort-zone;
+- While I had prior experience with Context, integrating it with Styled-Components and a Theme required me to reevaluate and restructure my existing code, which was a valuable exercise in stepping out of my comfort zone.
-- The React Router was also something interesting, not much of a challenge but the routes are still something new to me;
+- React Router was also an interesting addition.
+While not particularly challenging, working with routes was a new concept for me.
-- One of the hardest parts was that there was 3 different fetches to be done and adding all of that into one Object, specially the abilities that don't have their description on every pokemon and needed another url.
+- One of the more difficult aspects was handling three different fetches and consolidating all the data into a single object.
+This was especially true for the abilities, as not all pokemon have a description for each ability, necessitating an additional URL.
-- Some text manipulation was also needed, first we had special characters like "\n" that needed to be removed, but also the abilities object comes with different languages, to keep the info in english I had to search for one prop(language: "en") and return the correct text.
+- Text manipulation was also necessary.
+For instance, certain special characters like "\n" needed to be removed.
+Additionally, the abilities object contained varying languages, so I had to search for the appropriate prop (language: "en") in order to display the information in English.

 ```js
 // Using localStorage to keep the theme on a second visit or from detail page to home